stevejbrown/stevejbrown.github.io/_posts/2017-03-01-PoE-analysis.md

 ![Race experience histogram](/public/poe_experience_example.png)

-There's a pile up of characters at low levels who die early on and then a long tail of higher performers.
-I would claim that in the more difficult races there's a larger disparity between these two populations.
-And this we can quantify using the skew of the distribution.
+There's a pile up of characters at low levels who die early on and then a long tail of high performers.
+I would claim that in the more difficult races there's a larger disparity between the less-skilled majority who only manage to get a small amount of experience points and the elite who accumulate many more experience points.
+We can roughly quantify using the skew of the distribution [^Skew_statistic].
+Skew measures how long and fat the tail is.

+[^Skew_statistic]:
     Specifically I used the adjusted Fisher-Pearson standardized moment coefficient G1 built into most statistical packages including pandas.

-[TODO: Explain why skew better]

 ![Race difficulty](/public/poe_race_difficulty.png)

 Let's digest this.
-Leagues with high skew include Void, Cutthroat, exiles everywhere, and BLAMT.
-Leagues with low skew are mostly short vanilla Burst races.
-Endless ledge seems to vary in skew possibly based on race length.

-The top league is the Void league.
-Certain races allow characters access to rare items or currencies at a much higher rate than normal (e.g. Descent races take place in a dungeon completely separate from the main game with different drop rates).
-Since moving these character's into the normal league would upset game balance, these are moved into a special Void league.
-Once characters are in the Void league they can only be viewed, not played.
-Since it is populated with characters from the most "broken" leagues which can snowball (and from races with different time lengths), it makes sense that it would be highly skewed.

-Cutthroat centers around killing other players for loot and experience.
-Not surprisingly most characters get killed at low levels while some snowball by coming out on top early.

-The 3 Day Exiles Event HC is the deadly exiles everywhere race discussed earlier.
+The highest skew, most difficult leagues include Exiles Everywhere, BLAMT, and Cutthroat.
+The "easier" leagues with less separation between skill levels include vanilla Burst races and, generally, Endless Ledge.

+The Exiles Everywhere race was mentioned earlier.
+In this race 20 mini-bosses are spawned per area.

 BLAMT is a perennial masochistic race the stands for **B**lood magic, **L**ethal, **A**ncestral, **M**ulti-projectile, **T**urbo.
 This means